Terms and conditionsempower people everywhere to revolutionize their health. Our current mission is to make low carb simple.

 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain membership services to you.
-We will advise you if this is the
+We will advise you if this is the case.

 Diet Doctor comments policy